Niklas Hjalmarsson

 Niklas Hjalmarsson (born 6 June 1987) is a Swedish former professional ice hockey defenceman who last played for HV71 of the Swedish Hockey League (SHL).

 He previously also played for the Chicago Blackhawks and Arizona Coyotes of the National Hockey League (NHL).
-Drafted in the fourth round (108th overall) by the Blackhawks in the 2005 NHL Entry Draft, Hjalmarsson won three Stanley Cups (2010, 2013, and 2015) as well as a silver Olympic medal with Sweden at the 2014 Winter Olympics.
+Drafted in the fourth round (108th overall) by the Blackhawks in the 2005 NHL entry draft, Hjalmarsson won three Stanley Cups (2010, 2013, and 2015) as well as a silver Olympic medal with Sweden at the 2014 Winter Olympics.

 Playing career

 Chicago Blackhawks

-Hjalmarsson was drafted 108th overall in the 2005 NHL Entry Draft by the Chicago Blackhawks.
+Hjalmarsson was drafted 108th overall in the 2005 NHL entry draft by the Chicago Blackhawks.
 He played professionally for three years in the Elitserien with HV71.

 In the 2007–08 season, his first in North America, Hjalmarsson made his NHL debut with the Blackhawks.
 After spending the majority of the season with the Rockford IceHogs, Chicago's American Hockey League (AHL) affiliate, he procured a regular spot on the roster after defenceman James Wisniewski's trade to the Anaheim Ducks.

 Hjalmarsson scored his first career NHL goal against Ty Conklin of the Detroit Red Wings.

 Hjalmarsson became a key part of the Blackhawks' lineup late into the 2008–09 season and to begin the 2009–10 season.
 In 2009–10, he played 77 games in the regular season and all 22 in the Stanley Cup playoffs for the team, averaging over 19 minutes played per game, switching between the second and third defensive pairings.
 Over that time, he recorded a production value (PROD) of a point roughly every 45 minutes of it, while his season PROD was 89 minutes.
-During the 2010 Stanley Cup playoffs, a slapshot Hjalmarsson took was redirected by teammate Andrew Ladd to give Chicago a 3–2 lead in Game 6 of the 2010 Stanley Cup Finals; the team won the game in overtime, 4–3, and eventually the Stanley Cup.
+During the 2010 Stanley Cup playoffs, a slapshot Hjalmarsson took was redirected by teammate Andrew Ladd to give Chicago a 3–2 lead in game six of the 2010 Stanley Cup Final; the team won the game in overtime, 4–3, and eventually the Stanley Cup.